freesig/test_rendy/docs/src/tri_tutorial.md

 ### Prepare this pipeline
 Prepare the graphics pipeline.
 Note that only the factory is used.
 There's lots that could be configured but this is example is desgined to keep things simple.
+This function is called once per frame to get data rendy for the draw funtion.
+The reason for this is to check for any changes that might need to happen to the command buffer.
 ```rust
     fn prepare(
         &mut self,